Fabita98/DrunkStride/README.md

     internal string[] vertexNames = new string[4];
 </details>

-Divided per category, the variables are related to the agent/character, to the events such as the interval change time for the next random range in `[0 : 10] \ {0}`, to the circumference and finally to the platform where the agent should move.
+Divided by category, the variables are related to the agent/character, to the events such as the computation of the next change time interval in the random range of ] 0: 10], to the circumference and finally to the platform where the agent should move.
 Since most of them are self-explanatory, the following will focus on the most important ones:
 1. `isMovingRight`: boolean used to check if the agent is moving to the right or to the left, later exploited to make the agent move along `tangent/-tangent` direction.
 2. `isBelow, isRight`: booleans used to check if the agent is below or right the center of the platform.
 3. `circlePos[]`: array of the main points of a circle, used to check if it is entirely contained in the platform bounds.
-4. `radians[]`: array containing the values in radiants of the points used to check if the circle is inside/outside the platform.
+4. `radians[]`: array containing the values in radiants of the points used to check if a "candidate" circle is inside/outside the platform.
 5. `minX, maxX, minZ, maxZ`: floats used to store the minimum and maximum values of the x and z coordinates of the resized platform.
-6. `vertices[]`: array containing the vertices of the resized platform corners.
+6. `vertices[]`: array containing the corners of the resized platform.
-7. `minDistance, maxDistance`: floats used to store the distances between the agent and the closest and furthest platform corners.
+7. `minDistance, maxDistance`: floats used to store the distances between the agent and the closest/furthest platform corners.

 #### Methods